vmware-archive/pcfdev/README.md

 To stage a simple app on PCF Dev, `cd` into the app directory and run `cf push <APP_NAME>`.

 See cf documentation for information on [deploying apps](http://docs.cloudfoundry.org/devguide/deploy-apps/) and [attaching services](http://docs.cloudfoundry.org/devguide/services/).

+## Uninstall

+To temporarily stop PCF Dev:

+1. Open a terminal or command prompt and navigate to the `pcfdev-<VERSION>` folder.
+1. Run `./stop-osx` at a command prompt
+  - You can use the `start-osx` script to resume the stopped PCF Dev instance

+To permanently destroy PCF Dev:

+1. Open a terminal or command prompt and navigate to the `pcfdev-<VERSION>` folder.
+1. Run `./destroy-osx` at a command prompt

 ## Contributing